cranedroesch/war/README.md

 Naturally I became curious what the game's turn count distribution would look like.
 You gotta figure that it's possible -- though very unlikely -- that it could resolve in a single turn:  one huge chain war.
 It also seems plausible that it could go on infinitely; there would have to exist some combination of the initial ordering and orderings of all the win pots such that no player's pile ever goes all the way down to zero.
 In practical terms, there's probably a very long right tail.

 So let's see.
-I'm going to import the class `War` from [war.py](https://github.com/cranedroesch/war/blob/main/war.py) -- which I wrote on an Amtrak train while Oscar played war with [his mother](https://github.com/ertzeid) (who turned me on to python `queue`s and wrote some of the `War` class while I took a turn playing with Oscar) -- and use it to simulate lots of games.
+I'm going to import the class `War` from [war.py](https://github.com/cranedroesch/war/blob/main/war.py) -- which I wrote on an Amtrak train while Oscar played war with [his mother](https://github.com/ertzeid) (who turned me on to python `queue`s and worked them into the `War` class while I took a turn playing with Oscar) -- and use it to simulate lots of games.
 I'll then count their turn distribution, and see whether it corresponds with any known, stardard count distributions, like poisson or negative binomial or something.
 I doubt it, but let's see.

 ```python